Eye and orbit ultrasound

 To avoid scratching the cornea, do not rub the numbed eye until the anesthetic wears off (about 15 minutes).
 There are no other risks.

-Coleman DJ, Silverman RH, Rondeau MJ, et al. Evaluation of the posterior chamber, vitreous and retina with ultrasound.
+Coleman DJ, Silverman RH, Lloyd HO, Daly S. Evaluation of the posterior chamber, vitreous and retina with ultrasound.
 In: Tasman W, Jaeger EA, eds.
 Duane's Ophthalmology.
 2013 ed.
-Philadelphia, PA: Lippincott Williams & Wilkins; 2009:vol 3, chap 3.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol 3, chap 3.

-Fisher YL, Klancnik Jr JM, Rodriguez-Coleman H, et al. Contact B-scan ultrasonography.
-In: Yanoff M, Duker JS, eds.
-Yanoff & Duker: Ophthalmology.
-3rd ed.
-Philadelphia, PA: Elsevier Mosby; 2008:chap 6.7.
+Fisher YL, Klancnik Jr JM, Rodriguez-Coleman H, et al. Contact B-scan ultrasonography In: Yanoff M, Duker JS, eds.
+Ophthalmology.
+4th ed.
+Philadelphia, PA: Elsevier Saunders; 2013:chap 6.5.

 Fisher YL, Nogueira F, Salles D. Diagnostic ophthalmic ultrasonography.
 In: Tasman W, Jaeger EA, eds.
 Duane's Ophthalmology.
 2013 ed.
-Philadelphia, PA: Lippincott Williams & Wilkins; 2012:vol 2, chap 108.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol 2, chap 108.